 She is the first African-American female to be appointed to both Commissions.

-Commissioner Peterman, who has earned a Master of Science degree and a Master of Business Administration degree from Oxford University, where she was a Rhodes Scholar, will complete her doctoral studies in 2013 in energy and resources at the University of California, Berkeley.
-Commissioner Peterman also holds a Bachelor of Arts in History from Howard University, where she graduated summa cum laude.
+Commissioner Peterman earned a Master of Science degree and a Master of Business Administration degree from Oxford University, where she was a Rhodes Scholar.
+She is currently finishing doctoral studies in energy and resources at the University of California, Berkeley.
+Commissioner Peterman holds a Bachelor of Arts in History from Howard University, where she graduated summa cum laude.